Mehboob Alam (cricketer)

 Mehboob Alam (मेहबूब आलम) (born 31 August 1981) is a Nepalese cricketer.
-All-rounder Mehboob is a left-handed batsman and a left-arm fast bowler.
+An all-rounder Mehboob bats left-handed and is a left-arm fast bowler.
 He made his debut for Nepal against Japan in November 2000.

 Mehboob is a world record holder who has his name in the Guinness World Records for single-handedly bowling out an opponent, which he did by picking up 10 wickets for 12 runs in 7.5 overs bundling out Mozambique for just 19 runs during the 2008 ICC World Cricket League Division Five in Jersey.
 This was the best bowling figure in a Limited over cricket match.

 He represents the Sagarmatha Legends of the Nepal Premier League, Region No.1 Biratnagar of the National League and Pentagon International College, which plays in the SPA Cup.